Steam On, Steamboat: The World's Tallest Active Geyser Has Another Record Year

 "People always ask, 'Well, why is steamboat such a tall geyser?'
 We can't answer that question," Manga adds.

 Scientists do have temperature sensors deployed around the geyser.
-And there's been recent studies using arrays of seismic sensors.
+And there have been recent studies using arrays of seismic sensors.
 It appears that Steamboat's liquid is stored at depths of about 65 to 130 feet, Manga says.

 "The deeper water is stored, the warmer it will be.
 That heat provides the energy that drives the eruption," Manga says.